-Many Australian citizens and residents have family and friends located overseas.
-They may want to send cash to them or settle their bills payable in another country.
-Both situations need an international money transfer via a traditional bank or one of the many specialist money transfer organisations.
-Your Australian dollars are converted into the required currency and sent to your specified destination.
+Many British citizens and residents have family and friends located overseas.
+They may want to send cash to them or settle their own bills payable in another country.
+Both of these situations need an international money transfer, either via a traditional bank or through one of the many specialist money transfer organizations.
+Your British Pounds are converted into the required currency and sent to your specified destination.

-You can also make money transfers to other people and businesses located in Australia.
+You can also make money transfers to other people and businesses located in the United Kingdom.

 Here’s how it works.

 A transfer through a bank is called a telegraphic transfer (TT), a wire transfer or a SWIFT transfer.
 This is usually a more expensive option (for both transfer fees and currency exchange rates) than using one of the many international money transfer specialists.
 You’ll also need a lot of information about the recipient’s bank account, including:

 - The receiving bank’s BIC/SWIFT code, or other code depending on the destination country